AdobeDocs/advertising.en/help/dsp/introduction/features/brand-safety-media-quality.md

 You can specify a [!DNL DoubleVerify] segment ID for each advertiser<!-- [specify a DoubleVerify segment ID for each advertiser](/help/dsp/admin/advertiser-settings.md) -->, and then optionally [enable or disable [!UICONTROL Authentic Brand Safety] for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
 DSP bills your account for usage for the segment ID.

-For more information about functionality, contact [!DNL DoubleVerify] directly, or contact your [!DNL Adobe] account team.
+For more information about functionality, contact [!DNL DoubleVerify] directly, or contact your Adobe Account Team.

 ![DoubleVerify logo](/help/dsp/assets/doubleverify-logo.png)